-Meanwhile, a statistically significant FDI externality is not detected by the conventional model [3] that deals with the service industry.
-However, according to the estimation result of the concentric-circle model [4], domestic firms enjoy a positive export-promoting effect from the foreign firms with the most distant proximity in terms of industrial classification, and, in addition, the Wald test strongly rejects the null hypothesis that the FDI spillover effect is zero as a whole (χ^2 =16.35, p=0.000).
+of industrial classification, and, in addition, the Wald test strongly rejects the null hypothesis that the FDI spillover effect is zero as a whole (χ^2 =16.35, p=0.000).
 We interpret these results as evidence that the information spillover effect originating from the export activity of MNEs certainly exists in both the manufacturing and service industries in Hungary even though the channels and extent are largely different.

 We also obtained supporting evidence for another FDI export-promoting effect which is examined in this paper, namely, the effect of direct participation of foreign investors in company management.
-Indeed, the foreign ownership share (FS) is positive and significant at the 1% level in all specifications, and its regression coefficient presents an economically meaningful value, suggesting that FDI into Hungary also plays a very important role as an internal channel for converting domestic firms into exporters.8 activity of domestic firms in either the manufacturing or the service industries.
-On the other hand, among the firm characteristics variables, in addition to foreign ownership share, the K/L, LC, R&D, and SIZE variables, which are the proxies for capital intensity, human capital quality, research and development capacity, and organizational size, respectively, obtain relatively robust and positive estimates.
+Indeed, the foreign ownership share (FS) is positive and significant at the 1% level in all specifications, and its regression coefficient presents an economically meaningful value, suggesting that FDI into Hungary also plays a very important role as an internal channel for converting domestic firms into exporters.9

+The trade environment variables do not exert a significant impact on the export activity of domestic firms in either the manufacturing or the service industries.
+On the other hand, among the firm characteristics variables, in addition to foreign ownership share, the K/L, LC, R & D, and SIZE variables, which are the proxies for capital intensity, human capital quality, research and development capacity, and organizational size, respectively, obtain relatively robust and positive estimates.
 These results are consistent with the large majority of previous studies on developed and developing economies.
 However, the TFP variable, which reflects the organizational and technological innovativeness, contrary to our expectations, is insignificant for the manufacturing industry and negative at the 5% significance level for the service industry.